androidovshchik/DoSmthGreat/README.md

 ### Customize app for your next purpose

-* In Google Play there is a great app for duplicating intalled apps [App Cloner](https://play.google.com/store/apps/details?id=com.applisto.appcloner)
+* In Google Play there is a great app for duplicating installed apps [App Cloner](https://play.google.com/store/apps/details?id=com.applisto.appcloner)
 * Clone installed e.g. `DoExample` app with changing it's name (may be also icon to taste).
 Format of name:

 ```